 Pest infestations are pricey

 Termites are likely the one issue that home buyers DO take precautions against, often having inspections done ahead of time.
-And for good reason: the average cost of termite damage repair in the U.S. is $2,500.
-But, other pests, such as rodents and wildlife, can cause severe and costly damage to homes.
+And for good reason: the average cost of termite damage repair in the U.S. is $3,000.
+But, other pests, such as rodents and wildlife, can also cause severe and costly damage to homes.

 We’ve all spotted the occasional pest in our home from time to time, but if you’re considering buying a home, you want to make sure that more serious pest issues are resolved before you buy.
-According to the National Pest Management Association, nearly one-third of U.S. homes are experiencing a pest infestation any given moment.
+According to the National Pest Management Association, nearly one-third of U.S. homes are experiencing a pest infestation at any given moment.
 As you go about your home buying process, don’t be afraid to ask about the history of pest problems in the home.